AusClimateService/plotting_maps/README.md

 These plotting and stats tools are optimised for Australian hazard maps, but flexible so that they can be adjusted for any data, anywhere in the world, with any shape files, colour schemes, projection, etc.

-To test updates in [acs_area_stats.py](https://github.com/AusClimateService/plotting_maps/blob/main/acs_area_stats.py)  or [acs_plotting_maps.py](https://github.com/AusClimateService/plotting_maps/blob/main/acs_plotting_maps.py), we rerun the example notebooks to ensure the functions still perform as expected.
+To test updates in [acs_area_statistics.py](https://github.com/AusClimateService/plotting_maps/blob/main/acs_area_statistics.py)  or [acs_plotting_maps.py](https://github.com/AusClimateService/plotting_maps/blob/main/acs_plotting_maps.py), we rerun the example notebooks to ensure the functions still perform as expected.
 (This could be automated to run when changes are pushed to git.)

 A range of teams are actively using this code.
 Take care to maintain backward compatibility while adding features.
 If that is not practical, communicate the changes with the users.
 Ideally, I would like to “release” this code version.
 Eg see https://github.com/AusClimateService/plotting_maps/releases/new

 ## TODO
 <details>
  <summary> Expand </summary>

+See for current issues: https://github.com/AusClimateService/plotting_maps/issues/

 **Figures to make:**
 -	Lightning plot.
 For the Climate Hazards report, recreate the lightning observations plot using the plot_acs_hazards function so that it is in the consistent format.